 Little Black Ants build their nests in soil and spaces between stones and rocks.

-While they can be found indoors, it’s more common to see them outdoors.
+While they can be found indoors, seeing them outdoors is more common.

 It’s important to note that if you find an infestation of Little Black Ants inside your home, you must contact a professional exterminator to get rid of them.